Buddy (2024 film)

 Buddy is a 2024 Indian Telugu-language fantasy action film written and directed by Sam Anton (in his Telugu debut) and produced by K. E. Gnanavel Raja and Aadhana Gnanavelraja under the banner of Studio Green.
 The film stars Allu Sirish, Gayatri Bhardwaj, Prisha Rajesh Singh (in her acting debut), and Ajmal Ameer in prominent roles.
 The soundtrack and background score were composed by Hiphop Tamizha, while the cinematography and editing were handled by Krishnan Vasant and Ruben.
-The film is an adaptation of the Tamil film Teddy.
+The film is an adaptation of the Tamil film Teddy (2021), which itself was loosely inspired by the Hollywood film Ted (2012).

 Buddy was released in theatres on 2 August 2024 to mixed reviews.

 Synopsis

 Pallavi is an Air Traffic Control officer who suffers a major accident.
 The doctor along with his crew sends Pallavi into a coma so that he can sell her body parts in Hong Kong.
 While all this happens, Pallavi's soul enters a teddy bear and reaches the home of a pilot Aditya Ram who shares a past with Pallavi.
 The rest of the story is as to how the teddy bear and Aditya head to Hong Kong to save the body of Pallavi.